andrevdv/PCR-GLOBWB_model_thesis/README.md

 # PCR-GLOBWB — BMI/eWaterCycle adaptation

-This repository contains a modified version of the PCR-GLOBWB model developed for use with Python 3 and the eWaterCycle framework.
+This repository contains a modified version of the PCR-GLOBWB model developed for use in the eWaterCycle framework.

 This is a fork of the original PCR-GLOBWB repository.
 For the original model, documentation, and source code, please refer to the links below.